The Gap Course

 Your audition video should be sent (via a Vimeo link or similar) to email@example.com

 Nicholas has always had a deep admiration for the performing arts, but his passion ourished when he was accepted into the Gap course at the Actors’ Hub in 2014.
 Since then Nicholas has been honing his craft and involved himself in numerous productions such as Feathers in the Snow (2014), A Little Rain Must Fall (2015), Macbeth (2016), The Brick and the Rose (2016), Know Your Enemy (2017), Pool (No Water) (2017) and A Midsummer Night’s Dream (2017), also training with international teachers such as Elizabeth Kemp and Lisa Robertson.
 Nicholas hopes to continue his association with the Actors’ Hub in 2018 as he takes his next steps towards the industry as a professional actor.

-Adam Droppert started training with The Actors’ Hub in 2014.
-During his rst three years he performed in Split, Tartu e, What Lies Beneath, Not Me, Macbeth, The Brick and the Rose, and was in the lm, I Like You a Lot, Love Lilah Adam has spent 2017 getting ready for the industry, developing a one-man show Far from the Faraway Tree and working on 4x4x4, a collection of four shows: Know Your Enemy, Pool (No water), One Punch Wonder and Why?.
-He also was in the lm adaptation of Know Your Enemy and directed A Touch of Perfection.
-He has also been lucky enough to work with Elizabeth Kemp and Lisa Robertson.
+Adam William started training with The Actors’ Hub in 2014.
+During his first three years he performed in Split, Tartuffe, What Lies Beneath, Not Me, Macbeth, The Brick and the Rose, and was in the film, I Like You a Lot, Love Lilah.
+Adam has spent 2017 getting ready for the industry, developing a one-man show Far from the Faraway Tree and working on 4x4x4, a collection of four shows: Know Your Enemy, Pool (No water), One Punch Wonder and Why?.
+He also was in the film adaptation of Know Your Enemy and directed A Touch of Perfection.
+During his time at the Hub, he has been lucky enough to work with Elizabeth Kemp and Lisa Robertson.

 “Although I was the one in the ring, I won as part of a team” – Muhammad Ali